What Tech Calls Thinking and the Ideology Factory

 The Book

-The book belongs beside From Counterculture to Cyberculture, TechGnosis, The Culture of Connectivity, Platform Capitalism, and The Tech Coup.
+The book belongs beside From Counterculture to Cyberculture, The Internet Revolution, TechGnosis, The Culture of Connectivity, Platform Capitalism, and The Tech Coup.
 Those books map networks, business models, spirituality, institutions, and power.
 Daub maps the prestige language that lets the same world describe itself as philosophy.

 The argument is narrow in a productive way.
-Daub is not claiming that everyone who works in technology thinks alike.
-He is studying the public language of founders, funders, journalists, conference stages, and management culture: the language of disruption, dropping out, changing the world, design thinking, failure, authenticity, and radical novelty.
+Daub is not claiming that everyone who works in technology thinks alike, and he is not using "thinking" as an insult aimed at engineers doing ordinary technical work.
+He is studying the public language of founders, funders, journalists, conference stages, and management culture: disruption, dropping out, changing the world, design thinking, failure, authenticity, radical novelty, and other portable phrases that make business strategy sound like intellectual destiny.

 Ideas With No History